 The Path of Inner Peace is the path of a spiritual activist because we work at different levels energetically.
 I believe that the energy we bring into the work is more important than what we actually do.

-So, what it’s like for me to be a spiritual activist?
+So, what is it like for me to be a spiritual activist?

 At times, it can be painful.
 But also uplifting because even though I do sense darkness, I also see Light.
 I know that more people have woken up, and choose consciously to act from kindness, love and compassion.